sonic-net/sonic-mgmt/tests/common/plugins/test_completeness/README.md

         thorough

-An unordered level `diagnose` is also supported.
+An unordered level `diagnose` is also supported:
+`diagnose` is meant to analyze an existing defect or a feature.
+This level is different from the ordered levels that are primarily meant to validate SONiC.
+Diagnose encompasses a special set of test scenarios that are known to fail because of an existing image issue.
+This level is intended for a manual test targetted at executing unhealthy scenarios only as defined in the test.
 If `diagnose` level is specified and a test doesn’t support it, then it shall fall back to `basic` mode.
-This level doesn’t have any implication of above or below any existing level.
-Furthermore, this level is not the same as `debug` level, which is intended to take a sample test to debug test code. `diagnose` level is to be used to diagnose sonic feature/behavior.

 ### To use CompletenessLevel:
 - Mark the testcase with marker ```supported_completeness_level```.
 This marker is a list of all the completeness levels supported by a testcase.